ashotb2/Portfolio/README.md

 # Portfolio
-This is a Repository with all my completed projects that i have worked on
+This is a Repository with all my completed projects that I have worked on.